egarrisxn/xprod/README.md

   pnpm format
   ```

-## Linting

-`pnpm run next-lint`: a backup of the original next.js linting command

-`pnpm run lint`: to manually use our (custom) linting command, it will scan our code and help us find problems in it (gets used by the build command before building)

-`pnpm run lint-nocache`: same as **lint** command without cache, takes longer but can be useful when testing changes

-`pnpm run lint-fix`: the **lint** command with the **fix** flag activated (to automatically fix errors and warnings if it can), you probably want to create a new branch before running this as it might produce a big quantity of changed files

-`pnpm run lint-debug-config`: will print debugging information about what gets loaded by our ESLint config

-`pnpm run lint-print-config`: print out a json representation of what is in our ESLint config

-`pnpm run lint-inspect-config`: will open `http://localhost:7777/` in your browser, which is a tool to help you visualize the content of our ESLint config

 ## Deployment

 Deploy the project on a hosting platform that supports Next.js, such as Vercel, Netlify, or any other cloud provider.
 Ensure you have set up your environment variables correctly on the hosting platform.